Troian Bellisario

 Troian Avery Bellisario (born October 28, 1985) is an American actress and filmmaker.
 The daughter of producer Donald P. Bellisario and actress Deborah Pratt, she gained international attention for her portrayal of Spencer Hastings in the Freeform drama series Pretty Little Liars (2010–2017), for which she received various accolades.

 In film, Bellisario has received recognition for her performances in C.O.G.
 (2013), Feed (2017)which she also wrote and producedClara (2018), and Where'd You Go, Bernadette (2019).
 On television, Bellisario appeared in the television drama film Sister Cities (2016), the web series Lauren (2012–2013), and the police procedural series On Call (2025).
-Since 2016, she has been married to actor Patrick J. Adams, with whom she has two daughters.
-The couple appear together in Pretty Little Liars, Suits and Clara.
+In 2016 she married actor Patrick J. Adams, with whom she has three daughters.
+The couple have appeared together in three TV series, Pretty Little Liars, Plan B and Suits and in the movie, Clara.

 Early life

 Troian Avery Bellisario was born and raised in Los Angeles.
 Her parents are producers Deborah Pratt and Donald P. Bellisario; her father created Magnum, P.I., Quantum Leap, and NCIS, among other TV series.
 She has a younger brother, three half-sisters, two half-brothers, and two stepbrothers, actor Sean Murray and producer Chad W. Murray.
 Her father is of Italian and Serbian descent, and her mother is of African American descent.

 Attending Campbell Hall School in Studio City, California, from kindergarten through twelfth grade, Bellisario was top of her class.
 After high school, she attended Vassar College for several months before taking a break for the sake of her mental health, feeling that the institution aggravated her perfectionist tendencies.
 She graduated with a Bachelor of Fine Arts degree from the University of Southern California in 2009.